 Although Virtual SAN shares many characteristics with traditional storage arrays, the overall behavior and function of Virtual SAN is different.
 For example, Virtual SAN can manage and work only with ESXi hosts and a single Virtual SAN instance can support only one cluster.

-The standard storage protocols, such as iSCSI, FCP, and so on, do not apply to Virtual SAN.
+- Some standard storage protocols, such as FCP, do not apply to Virtual SAN.

 - Virtual SAN is highly integrated with vSphere.
 You do not need dedicated plug-ins or a storage console for Virtual SAN, compared to traditional storage.
 You can deploy, manage, and monitor Virtual SAN by using the vSphere Web Client.